 - Soy-Free: Substitute edamame with white beans, fava beans, lima beans, chickpeas, or more green peas.
 Use chickpea miso or nutritional yeast.

-These additional tips will help you get the best results from this recipe.
+The complete recipe with exact amounts is below.
+These additional tips will help you get the best results.

 - Prep ahead without blending: Add all ingredients to a jar and store for up to 4 days.
 Blend only when ready to serve for the freshest flavor.